General Atomics MQ-9 Reaper: Design

 A typical MQ-9 system consists of multiple aircraft, ground control station, communications equipment, maintenance spares, and personnel.
 A military flight crew includes a pilot, sensor operator, and Mission Intelligence Coordinator.
 The aircraft is powered by a 950 hp turboprop, with a maximum speed of about 260 knots and a cruising speed of 150–170 knot.

 With a 66 ft wingspan, and a maximum payload of 3800 lb, the MQ-9 can be armed with a variety of weaponry, including Hellfire missiles and 500 lb laser-guided bomb units.
 Its endurance is 30 hours when conducting ISR missions, which decreases to 23 hours if it is carrying a full weapons load.
 The Reaper has a range of 1000 nmi and an operational altitude of 25000 ft, which makes it especially useful for long-term loitering operations, both for surveillance and support of ground troops.

 The Predator and Reaper were designed for military operations and not intended to operate among crowded airline traffic.
 The aircraft typically lack systems capable of complying with FAA See-And-Avoid regulations.
 In 2005, requests were made for MQ-9s to be used in search and rescue operations following Hurricane Katrina but, as there was no FAA authorization in place at the time, it was not used.
 On 18 May 2006, the Federal Aviation Administration (FAA) issued a certificate of authorization allowing MQ-1 and MQ-9 UAVs to fly in U.S. civil airspace to search for survivors of disasters.

-An MQ-9 can adopt various mission kits and combinations of weapons and sensors payloads to meet combat requirements.
+An MQ-9 can adopt various mission kits and combinations of weapon and sensor payloads to meet combat requirements.
 Its Raytheon AN/AAS-52 multi-spectral targeting sensor suite includes a color/monochrome daylight TV, infrared, and image-intensified TV with laser rangefinder/laser designator to designate targets for laser guided munitions.
 The aircraft is also equipped with the Lynx Multi-mode Radar that contains synthetic aperture radar (SAR) that can operate in both spotlight and strip modes, and ground moving target indication (GMTI) with Dismount Moving Target Indicator (DMTI) and Maritime Wide-Area Search (MWAS) capabilities.